 Customer lifecycle programs

 - These relate to targeting based on customer behavior and aim to maximize customer retention.
-The different customer lifecycle stages are reflected in the blueprint categories.

 What are workspace nodes?